Uzenedo/Python-Portfolio-Project/README.md

 # Python-Portfolio-Project
-This Repository contains all my Python Projects.
+This Repository contains all my Python Projects including visualisations.